KunalNamdas/IPShifter/README.md

 # IPShifter

-IPShifter is a Python script for changing your IP address using TOR, with additional features for network anonymity.
+IPShifter is a Python tool for changing your IP address using TOR, with additional features for network anonymity.

 ![IPShifter Screenshot](./image1.png)
 ![IPShifter Screenshot](./image2.png)